PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Responsible and Explainable AI/ResponsibleExplainableAIBlockC.md

 Castelnovo, A., Crupi, R., Greco, G., & Regoli, D. (2021).
 The zoo of Fairness metrics in Machine Learning. arXiv preprint arXiv:2106.00467.

+Khan, F. A., Manis, E., & Stoyanovich, J. (2021, March).
+Fairness and Friends.
+In Beyond static papers: Rethinking how we share scientific understanding in ML-ICLR 2021 workshop.

 Linardatos, P., Papastefanopoulos, V., & Kotsiantis, S. (2021).
 Explainable AI: A review of machine learning interpretability methods.
 Entropy, 23(1), 18.

 Mehrabi, N., Morstatter, F., Saxena, N., Lerman, K., & Galstyan, A. (2019).
 A survey on bias and fairness in machine learning. arXiv preprint arXiv:1908.09635.